Vae-Pesrine/RM2025_SENTRY/Readme.md

 # <center>***SENTRY NAVIGATION FOR ROBOMASTER***<center>

 ## TODO
- - [ ] fix the bug of ground segmentation when running on the center terrain
+ - [x] fix the bug of ground segmentation when running on the center terrain
  - [ ] fix the bug of free space recovery (tf warning of repeated data when processing the recovery plugin)
- - [ ] add the scan context helping relocalization when the odometry drifts(waiting for optimization)
+ - [x] add the scan context helping relocalization when the odometry drifts(waiting for optimization)
- - [ ] add the stc
+ - [ ] fix the bug of BBS localization

 ## **1.Framework**
 ```plaintext